 The council on Wednesday unanimously denied a request for a master plan and zoning map amendment for the development of the Prado Ranch Planned Unit Development.
 Property is along the eastern and western sides of Lemmon Drive from Oregon Boulevard to Patrician Drive.

 Prado Ranch would have allowed for the creation of 176 single-family homes, 529 multi-family units, 3.6 million square feet of industrial development and 57,750 square feet of commercial development.
-Lancing Companies is the developer.
+Lansing Companies is the developer.

 The Reno City Planning Commission recommended the council deny the requested amendments.
 Concern involved land use compatibility and the appropriateness of introducing industrial land uses in an area that is predominantly residential and not located in proximity to the freeway.

 “Industrial land use designation does not provide for an appropriate transition from lower density residential uses to the north of the site that have existed for decades,” Councilwoman Bonnie Weber said.
 “The proposed industrial land use is more than 3 miles away from U.S. 395.
 That is a long way to travel through sensitive areas, including existing residential neighborhoods and a designated school zone with students walking to Lemmon Valley Elementary School.”

 Weber also said odor and air pollution can’t be mitigated with an open space buffer.